Getting Your COVID-19 Vaccine With Us & Other Important Information

 the US Food & Drug Administration (FDA) for emergency use in the United States because the data have shown that the vaccine is safe and effective.

 There were more than 40,000 patients enrolled in the Johnson & Johnson vaccine study, approximately 40,000 patients enrolled in the Pfizer vaccine

 study, and approximately 30,000 patients enrolled in the Moderna vaccine study.
 The FDA will be reviewing other COVID-19 vaccines for approval, and

 all vaccines will go through the same rigorous FDA approval process.
 The FDA approval process is considered to be the most rigorous in the world.

 2. Who was included in the clinical trials?

 People of all races, ethnicities, and genders were included in the studies.

-People aged 16 and older were included in the Pfizer vaccine study.
-People aged 18 and over were included in the Moderna study.
+People aged 12 and older were included in the Pfizer vaccine study.
+People aged 18 and over were included in the Moderna and Johnson & Johnson vaccine

 3. I am Black.
 Will the vaccine be harmful to me?

 The data have shown the vaccine is safe and effective for all races and ethnicities, including Black and African American people.
 Black and African American